SQL Server Data Warehouse: Easy and Practical Guide

 MEASURES

-Measure is a property of the fact table that allows calculation.
+The measure is a property of the fact table that allows calculation.
 This can be sum, average, count, minimum, or maximum.
 For example, you can sum sales amounts to form total sales.

 Types of Data Warehouse Schema